What to Expect: HIV Testing

 If you think you’ve had an exposure to HIV any time after getting your test, be sure to get tested again immediately.

-Ask your doctor about when you should schedule your next HIV test, keeping in mind that the CDC recommends that sexually active men who have sex with men should get tested every three months.
+Ask a health care provider about when you should schedule your next HIV test, keeping in mind that the CDC recommends that sexually active gay, bisexual, and/or men who have sex with men should get tested every three months.

-Also, talk to your doctor about PrEP, the once-daily pill that prevents HIV, to learn if it’s right for you.
+Also, talk to your health care provider about PrEP, a medication in the form of a pill or injection, that prevents HIV, to learn if it can be a good addition to your self-care routine.
 If you start taking PrEP, you must get tested every three months or so to be sure that you do not have HIV.

 Looking for PrEP or